Overbore

 The higher the O_{ratio} result, the more overbore a cartridge will be.
 As the ratio is expressed in units of length, relatively high O_{ratio} is a good predictor of suitability for relatively long barreled guns.

-O_{ratio} is also used to predict barrel life in cartridges of the same caliber, but not of different calibres, since the ratio is an extensive quantity that does not correlate to temperature or pressure (e.g. a .50 cal straight cartridge may have the same overbore as a highly necked down .17 cal cartridge).
+O_{ratio} is also used to predict barrel life in cartridges of the same caliber, but not of different calibres, since the ratio is an extensive quantity that does not correlate to temperature or pressure (e.g. a .50 caliber straight-wall cartridge (.500 Bushwhacker) may have the same overbore as a necked down .17 caliber bottleneck cartridge (.17 Remington)).